annawchou/fluxible.io/docs/tutorials/routing.md

  7. The `navigateAction` callback is executed.
 Inside the callback, a new `Application` component instance is created, and is handed the current context.
     The context contains, among other things, the updated `ApplicationStore`.
- 8. We render the `AppComponent` as a string, and send the result as our response.
-Since the `AppComponent` gets its state from the `ApplicationStore`, the correct page is rendered. _(the `getStore` method provided by the `FluxibleMixin` knows how to get stores from the provided context.)_
+ 8. We render the `Component` as a string, and send the result as our response.
+Since the `Component` gets its state from the `ApplicationStore`, the correct page is rendered. _(the `getStore` method provided by the `FluxibleMixin` knows how to get stores from the provided context.)_